atropos-null/LS/py110/lesson_2/py110_practiceproblems2.md

-# Practice Problems: Sorting
+# PY110 Practice Problems that were tricky and need further review.

+Hint: If you are having a hard time finding a solution, chances are the solution requires a secondary function.

+## Category: Sorting

-## Practice Problem 1
+### Practice Problem 1

 Sort the following list of numbers first in ascending numeric order, then in descending numeric order.
 Do not mutate the list.